-When the going gets tough the temptation is to temporarily forget everything you normally do in a turn.
+When skiing in heavy snow and white outs and the going gets tough, the temptation is to temporarily forget everything you normally do in a turn.
 You can find yourself trying out new and largely unpleasant movements to get down the hill – we lean back, try to use our upper body to swing us around, we usually become rigid and when we do turn we rush everything.

 What we really need to do is take a deep breath and concentrate on all the movements we’re used to making.
 Just our normal skiing.

 Start with the simple things and trying to take your time through the turn.
 I find it’s really important to have a familiar focus in every turn – pick something that will keep you centred and stop you sitting back or rushing the turn.